ibm-cloud-docs/watsonxdata/optimizer_iceberg_stats.md

    `<PRESTO_PWD>`: The Presto password that is used to run the statistics collection.
 Password can be a base64 API key or token corresponding to the username.

-   This sync command might experience timeouts.
-However, the underlying sync process usually completes successfully within a short period.
    Verify the sync operation in a few minutes by following the procedure in [Verifying table sync in watsonx.data](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_verify).
    {: note}